 Email subscribers who haven’t opened a single email in the last six months aren’t exactly eager to get more marketing messages from you—which makes them suspects for spam complaints.
-If you have a marketing automation system like Infusionsoft by Keap, you can search for unengaged email subscribers and enter them into an automated email campaign that attempts to revive their interest through offering a discount or asking if they want to be removed from the list.
+If you have a marketing automation system like Keap, you can search for unengaged email subscribers and enter them into an automated email campaign that attempts to revive their interest through offering a discount or asking if they want to be removed from the list.
 If that doesn’t work, you’re better off without them.
-Here’s how to practice good list hygiene if you’re an Infusionsoft by Keap customer.
+Here’s how to practice good list hygiene if you’re an Keap customer.

 4. Get the DKIM stamp of approval

 DKIM stands for Domain Keys Identified Mail, an email protocol that allows you to authenticate your email domain.

 In short, DKIM is like a digital signature that email providers check to ensure you are who you claim to be.
 When your sender authenticity is validated, the email provider is more likely to send your emails to the inbox.

 DKIM also solves a problem experienced with some email clients: If your sender field reads something like “[email protected] on behalf of [email protected],” DKIM implementation will correct it to appear that the email is coming from you, not Keap.